stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 }
 ```

-I tried this approach in [this version](https://jsbench.me/h9ke2s1seb) of the test suite.
+I tried this approach in [a version](https://jsbench.me/h9ke2s1seb) of the test suite.
 The following is an example test from that suite:

 ```js
 $destContext.drawImage($sourceCanvas, 0, 0, 300, 300, 0, 0, 900, 900);